 In this section we summarize the measured return loss and beam patters with simulations and show that we obtain an overall match within the uncertainties given by the mechanical differences among the horns.

-\paragraph{Return loss.} In Figure~\ref{fig_horns_measured_return_loss} we show the results of the return loss measurement in both bands compared with the simulations.
-The orange area is the envelope of the return loss simulated for all the 128 feedhorns in the array, each with its own measured profile, while the blue area is the envelope of the measured return loss for all the tested horns (refer to Figure~\ref{fig_horns_measured_return_loss}).
+\paragraph{Return loss.} In figure~\ref{fig_horns_measured_return_loss} we show the results of the return loss measurement in both bands compared with the simulations.
+The orange area is the envelope of the return loss simulated for all the 128 feed-horns in the array, each with its own measured profile, while the blue area is the envelope of the measured return loss for all the tested horns (refer to figure~\ref{fig_horns_measured_return_loss}).

 We see that the measured reflection matches the simulation, within the scatter given by the mechanical differences among the horns.
-We also see that the average achieved return loss at 150\,GHz lies around $-$20\,dB, while in the higher band it is around $-$25\,dB up to 230\,GHz and then degrades to about $-$10\,dB as expected.
-The large scatter among simulations is likely to be caused by the out-of-spec in the mechanical tolerance discussed in Section~\ref{sec_second_prototype_metrology}.
-Given the improvements adopted in the manufacturing procedure we believe that this scatter is significantly reduced in the FI horn array.
+We also see that the average achieved return loss at 150\,GHz lies around $-$20\,dB, while in the higher band it is around $-$25\,dB up to 230\,GHz and then degrades to about $-$10\,dB as expected. \newb{We believe that the higher-than-expected return loss at 150\,GHz and} the scatter among simulations is caused by the out-of-spec in the mechanical tolerance discussed in section~\ref{sec_second_prototype_metrology}.
+Given the improvements adopted in the manufacturing procedure we \newb{think} that this scatter \newb{and the overall return loss are} reduced in the FI horn array.

-The reader may notice that the measured return loss between 190 and 230\,GHz is about $-$25\,dB, therefore 5\,dB lower than the value resulting from the simulation of the nominal feedhorn (see the left panel of Figure~\ref{fig_horn_simulated_return_loss_xpol}).
-This is because the measurements and the simulations displayed in Figure~\ref{fig_horns_measured_return_loss} are relative to single-mode propagation, while the simulation in Figure~\ref{fig_horn_simulated_return_loss_xpol} considers all the possible modes that can propagate in the 220\,GHz band.
+The reader may notice that the measured return loss between 190 and 230\,GHz is about $-$25\,dB, therefore 5\,dB lower than the value resulting from the simulation of the nominal feed-horn (see the left panel of figure~\ref{fig_horn_simulated_return_loss_xpol}).
+This is because the measurements and the simulations displayed in figure~\ref{fig_horns_measured_return_loss} are relative to single-mode propagation, while the simulation in figure~\ref{fig_horn_simulated_return_loss_xpol} considers all the possible modes that can propagate in the 220\,GHz band.

-\paragraph{Beam patterns.} We show our beam pattern measurements compared with simulations in Figures~\ref{fig_measured_patterns_150GHz} and \ref{fig_measured_patterns_220GHz}.
-Also in these figures the orange area is the envelope of the simulated patterns for all the feedhorns in the arrays and the blue area is the envelope of the measured patterns.
+\paragraph{Beam patterns.} We show our beam pattern measurements compared with simulations in figures~\ref{fig_measured_patterns_150GHz} and \ref{fig_measured_patterns_220GHz}.
+Also in these figures the orange area is the envelope of the simulated patterns for all the feed-horns in the arrays and the blue area is the envelope of the measured patterns.